top of page

 • Achilles Tendinitis: Pain in the back of the ankle or heel, particularly first thing in the morning or after rest

-• Shin Splints: Pain along the front of the leg and along the inside shin.
+• Shin Splints: Pain along the front of the leg and along the inside of the shin.
 This is often most sore after activity and warms up with exercise.

 • Stress Fractures: Tiny cracks in the bones of the feet due to repetitive impact, more common in runners and jump-heavy workouts.